How to Install Joomla

 Open up your hPanel dashboard, choose a website, and look for Auto Installer under the Website section.

 You should see a list of the most popular scripts first.
 Select Joomla from the list to proceed.

 Fill in the basic configuration, such as the installation URL and language.
 Also, make sure to write down the admin email, username, and password.
-Then, click the green Install button.
+Then, click the Install button.